 where f is the detection template, and I is the detected image.
-This algorithm only integrates the gradient along shape boundary, so the time complexity is much less than other matching algorithms.
+Since this algorithm only integrates the gradient along shape boundary, the time complexity is much less than other matching algorithms.

-Every detection template generated as the hypothetic shape should match with the detected image in all considered directions for all the pixels in ROI.
-The last matched result in every pixel is the best one of the 4 directional matched results.
-After obtaining the best matched result image, a threshold T is used to segment the matching result into a binary image.
+Every generated detection template should be matched with the detected ROI image.
+The last matched result at every pixel is the maximum of the 4 directional matched results.
+After obtaining the maximal matched result, a threshold T is used to segment the matching result into a binary image.
 The threshold T is chosen manually according to the type of the object.